rustc_parse::parser::diagnostics

 Parse a const argument, e.g. <3>.
 It is assumed the angle brackets will be parsed by the caller.

-pub(super) fn parse_generic_arg( &mut self, ty_generics: Option<&Generics> ) -> PResult<'a, Option<GenericArg>>
+pub(super) fn parse_generic_arg( &mut self, ty_generics: Option<&Generics>, ) -> PResult<'a, Option<GenericArg>>

 Parse a generic argument in a path segment.
 This does not include constraints, e.g., Item = u8, which is handled in parse_angle_arg.

-fn get_ident_from_generic_arg( &self, gen_arg: &GenericArg ) -> Result<(bool, Ident, Option<GenericArgs>), ()>
+fn get_ident_from_generic_arg( &self, gen_arg: &GenericArg, ) -> Result<(bool, Ident, Option<GenericArgs>), ()>

-Given a arg inside of generics, we try to destructure it as if it were the LHS in LHS = ..., i.e. an associated type binding.
+Given a arg inside of generics, we try to destructure it as if it were the LHS in LHS = ..., i.e. an associated item binding.
 This returns a bool indicating if there are any for<'a, 'b> binder args, the identifier, and any GAT arguments.

-pub fn parse_stmt( &mut self, force_collect: ForceCollect ) -> PResult<'a, Option<Stmt>>
+pub(super) fn parse_stmt( &mut self, force_collect: ForceCollect, ) -> PResult<'a, Option<Stmt>>

 Parses a statement.
 This stops just before trailing semicolons on everything but items. e.g., a StmtKind::Semi parses to a StmtKind::Expr, leaving the trailing ; unconsumed.